frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 We can't confine our relationship with God to those few moments we spend inside a church.
 We have to live out our friendship with God in the middle of the world, in our workplace, in our recreation, in social gatherings.

 We should reflect Christ's love in everything we do.
-St. Paul said to the Corinthians, "So, whether you eat or drink, or whatever you do, do all to the glory of God" (1 Cor.
+St. Paul said to the Corinthians, "So, whether you eat or drink, or whatever you do, do it all to the glory of God" (1 Cor.
 10:31).

 St. Basil, commenting on that passage, said, "When you sit down at table, pray.
 When you eat your bread, give thanks to God who is so generous.
 If you have some wine, remember that he has created it to bring us merriment and comfort in affliction.
 When you are getting dressed, give thanks to the one who gave you those clothes.
 When you look up at the firmament and behold the beauty of the stars above, fall down at the feet of God and adore his infinite Wisdom that is manifest in all Creation.
 Do the same at sunrise and sunset when you're asleep and when you are awake.
 Give thanks to God who created all this wonder for your benefit so that you might know, love, and praise his name" (Basil of Caesarea, *Homily on the Martyr Julitta*).

 All noble realities should serve to bring us to God, to give Him glory.
 When someone is in love, they think of their beloved twenty-four hours a day.
 That's the sort of love we should have for Jesus Christ.

 It should constitute the essence of our being, the driving force of all our actions.
-He is our one and only Lord.
+He is Our one and only Lord.
 He is the one we want to glorify through our work well done.

 Jesus is our inspiration when we try to practice the social doctrine of the Church, when we strive to protect the environment.